The Archangel Raphael and Tobias (Titian)

-The Archangel Raphael and Tobias (Italian: Arcangelo Raffaele e Tobiolo) is an oil painting by Titian, dated to about 1512 to 1514, which is currently housed in the Gallerie dell'Accademia in Venice.
-Another painting by Titian on the same theme, entitled Tobias and the Angel (Tobiolo e l'angelo), and dated to about 1540 to 1545, is preserved in the church of the Madonna dell'Orto in Venice.
+The Archangel Raphael and Tobias (Italian: Arcangelo Raffaele e Tobiolo) is an oil painting by Titian of Tobias and the Angel, dated to about 1512 to 1514, which is now in the Gallerie dell'Accademia in Venice.
+Another painting by Titian of the same subject, entitled Tobias and the Angel (Tobiolo e l'angelo), dated to about 1540 to 1545, remains in the church of the Madonna dell'Orto in Venice.

 The Archangel Raphael and Tobias

 This early, Giorgionesque work of Tobias and the Angel is recorded in a print by Lefèbre.
 The painting comes from the church of Santa Caterina, Venice, and was formerly thought by some scholars to be a copy of a lost original.

-The picture is attested—starting from Boschini, writing in 1664—on an altar dedicated to the Angel Raphael on the right side of the church.
-The presence of the Bembo coat of arms opens the hypothesis that the painting was commissioned by a member of the family of the humanist scholar Pietro Bembo.
+The picture is attested—starting from Boschini, writing in 1664—on an altar dedicated to the Archangel Raphael on the right side of the church.
+The presence of the Bembo coat of arms suggests that the painting was commissioned by a member of the family of the Renaissance humanist scholar Pietro Bembo.